sturmk/GEMSGUI/README.md

 make -j 4
 ```

-### How to run the `GEM-Selektor` application
+### How to run the GEM-Selektor application

-* To run Qt `GEM-Selektor` application, execute the following (or use *GEMSGUI/gems3gui.pro* with QtCreator):
+* To run Qt GEM-Selektor application, execute the following (or use *GEMSGUI/gems3gui.pro* with QtCreator):

 ```sh
 ./GEMSGUI/build/App/gem-selektor
 ```

-* For more details about command line parameters, see into 'GEMSGUI/Resouces/rungems3.sh' or 'GEMSGUI/Resouces/rungems3.bat'
+* For more details about command line parameters, see into *GEMSGUI/Resouces/rungems3.sh* or *GEMSGUI/Resouces/rungems3.bat*

 ```sh
 #  Change the path to the actual location of gem-selektor executable and Resources